DACAD: Domain Adaptation Contrastive Learning for Anomaly Detection in Multivariate Time Series: Introduction

-In our study, we introduce Domain Adaptation Contrastive learning model for Anomaly Detection in time series (DACAD), a unique framework for UDA in multivariate time series anomaly detection, leveraging contrastive learning (CL).
-DACAD focuses on contextual representations.
+In our study, we introduce the Domain Adaptation Contrastive learning model for Anomaly Detection in time series (DACAD), a unique framework for UDA in multivariate time series (MTS) anomaly detection, which leverages contrastive learning (CL) and focuses on contextual representations.
 It forms positive pairs based on proximity and negative pairs using anomaly injection, subsequently learning their embeddings with both supervised CL in the source domain and self-supervised CL in the target domain.
-To sum up, we make the following contributions: \begin{itemize} \item We introduce DACAD, a pioneering CL framework for multivariate time series anomaly detection with UDA.
-It is a novel deep UDA model based on contrastive representation utilising a labelled source dataset and synthetic anomaly injection to overcome the lack of labelled data in TAD, distinguishing between normal and anomalous patterns effectively.

-\item Extending on the deep one-class classifier (DeepSVDD) \cite{ruff2018deep}, our proposed one-class classifier, the CEC, operates on the principle of spatial separation in the feature space by leveraging the existing label information in the source domain, aiming to bring ``normal`` sample representations closer to the centre and distancing anomalous ones.
-This spatial adjustment is measured using a distance metric, establishing the basis for anomaly detection. \item Our comprehensive evaluation with real-world datasets highlights DACAD's efficiency.
-In comparison with the recent TAD deep models and UDA models for time series classification and UDA for anomaly detection, DACAD demonstrates superior performance, emphasising the considerable importance of our study. \end{itemize}
+To sum up, we make the following contributions: \begin{itemize} \item We introduce DACAD, a pioneering contrastive learning framework for multivariate time series anomaly detection with UDA.
+DACAD is a novel deep UDA model that incorporates both supervised contrastive learning in the source domain and self-supervised contrastive learning in the target domain.
+To address the scarcity of real anomalies, we enhance representation learning through synthetic anomaly injection, providing effective differentiation between normal and anomalous patterns.
+The source code of DACAD is available on GitHub\footnote{\url{https://github.com/zamanzadeh/DACAD}}. \item Our proposed Center-based Entropy Classifier (CEC) introduces a novel enhancement to DeepSVDD~\cite{ruff2018deep} by explicitly leveraging source domain label information to refine anomaly detection.
+CEC enforces spatial separation in the feature space by pulling ``normal'' sample representations closer to the center and distancing anomalous ones.
+This spatial adjustment is guided by a distance metric that enhances anomaly detection by improving class separability. \item Our comprehensive evaluation with real-world datasets highlights DACAD's efficiency.
+In comparison with the recent TSAD deep models and UDA models for time series classification and UDA for anomaly detection, DACAD demonstrates superior performance, emphasizing the effective contribution of our approach. \end{itemize}